CoralVQA: A Large-Scale Visual Question Answering Dataset for Coral Reef Image Understanding: VQA Benchmark Performances

 \subsection{VQA Results on Cross-Region Dataset}

-\textbf{Settings and Evaluation} Coral genera exhibit considerable variations in their composition, color, and morphology from different marine regions.
+\textbf{Settings and Evaluation} Coral genera exhibit considerable intra-class variation in their composition, color, and morphology from different marine regions.
 Following the previous evaluation metrics, we adopt the accuracy as the metric to assess the model's generalization performance on the cross-region dataset.
+Similar to the previous setting, we employ the GPT-4o API to assess the semantic consistency between cross-region dataset ground-truth answers and model-generated answers.

 \textbf{Results} As shown in Table~\ref{Table.coral_usa}, compared to the results on the standard test dataset, the performance of nearly all models decreased by more than 30\% in both groups.
 For instance, InternVL2.5 achieves only 2.14\% accuracy on coral quantity-related questions and shows more than 10\% drops in accuracy for questions related to coral position, shape, and color.
 These results indicate that existing visual-language models exhibit limitations in generalization when handling coral images from diverse ecological or geographical environments.